sshiyy/MAD24_P01_Team4/README.md

 can do so by pressing the 'X' button which leads them back into the product page.
 ```
 ```
-3. Make payment - Ming Qi
+3. Price/Make payment - Ming Qi

-There will be multiple payment method like QR code and credit card.
-For QR, we can make it static where we will leave it there for 5 seconds and it will pay automatically and for credit card we can just let them key in the details and will display the last 4 digit and proceed to payment.
+After user adds product to cart, there will be a summary of the total price at the bottom of the page.
+Also, prices will be updated immediately once user increase or decrease an item.
+To pay for the items, user can click on the confirm button and there will be multiple payment methods for user to choose from.
+User must select one payment method to enable the "pay' button or can press "cancel" to cancel payment and continue surfing the app.
+This is a stimulated payment so no real money will be involved in the process.
+Payment will be always be successful once user click pay.
+After successfully paying, there will be a pop up message saying that payment is successful and reset the cart to empty.
 ```
 ```
 4. Point system - Kaylea